Climate of South Carolina: Snowfall and ice

 Annual snowfall across South Carolina varies greatly in frequency and amounts, from being quite rare with little to no accumulation in the southern coastal areas to being very common annually with 2 to 3 small snowfall events in the Upstate, particularly along and north of Interstate 85, which essentially is built along the 850 to 900 feet elevation contour.
 In the southern coastal area near and below Charleston, several years might pass without any measurable snowfall.
-In the Greenville, Spartanburg, and Anderson areas, total annual amounts range from 2 to 5 inches, with occasional annual totals reaching 8 or more inches (cumulatively).
+In the Greenville, Spartanburg, and Anderson areas, total annual amounts range from 2 to 5 inches, with occasional annual totals reaching 8 inches+ (cumulatively).
 A year without at least one snow event in the Upstate is quite unusual.
 The Midlands is the least predictable area of the state in experiencing snowfall events.
 About 5 out of every 10 years, the region will have no snowfall at all; however in the 5 out of 10 years that the region receives snow, the accumulations are anywhere from under an inch to occasionally as much as 4 to 5 inches.
 The snowiest location in the state, above 2,000 feet in elevation, averages 12 in of snow a year in the Blue Ridge Escarpment area.
 Freezing rain is more common than snow around and southeast of Columbia.
 Along the southern coastal barrier islands, frozen precipitation of any type is very rare, with only a few snow events on record.